martinring/thesis/src/2-Pre-Deployment.md

 them.
 Within the FSL, we can utilize a more formal notion of refinement based on the underlying Kripke structures as introduced in [@Drechsler2016]:

-We distinguish two forms of refinement:

-Let $\cal A$ and $\cal C$ be Kripke structures representing abstract and concrete specifications within the FSL, respectively.

 a concrete specification $\cal C$ is a refinement of an abstract specification $\cal A$ if each state transition in $\cal C$ can be mapped back to a state transition in $\cal A$, i.e.